uchicago-cs/chiventure/docs/openworld.md

 # Openworld Documentation

-The goal of the openworld module is to implement a feature that allows automatic generation of rooms in chiventure.
+The goal of the openworld module is to implement a feature that allows automatic map/world generation in chiventure.

 ## Wiki Pages
 - [Source Document](https://github.com/uchicago-cs/chiventure/wiki/Open-World-~-Source-Document) - Implementation details about the openworld module